Inyrkz/diagnose-diabetes-svm/README.md

 # diagnose-diabetes-svm
-Building a Support Vector Machine Model to diagnose if a patient has diabetes based on their medical records
+This project is on diagnosing diabetes in patients based on their medical records using machine learning.
+The ML algorithm used here is the Support Vector Machine.
+I used the four SVM kernels in Sci-kit Learn; linear, sigmoid, poly, and rbf.
+The article for this project is [here](https://www.section.io/engineering-education/diagnose-diabetes-with-svm/).